Azure/azure-quickstart-templates/quickstarts/microsoft.healthcareapis/workspaces/iotconnectors/README.md

 ## Overview

+> [!NOTE]
+> [Fast Healthcare Interoperability Resources (FHIR®)](https://www.hl7.org/fhir/) is an open healthcare specification.

 This template deploys the MedTech service with the required resources and access permissions.
-Conforming and valid device and Fast Healthcare Interoperability Resources (FHIR®) destination mappings are still required.
+Conforming and valid device and FHIR destination mappings are still required.

-* To learn about this Azure Resource Manager (ARM) template, the resources deployed, configured access permissions, and required post-deployment tasks, see [Deploy the MedTech service with an Azure Resource Manager template](https://learn.microsoft.com/azure/healthcare-apis/iot/deploy-new-arm)
+* To learn about this Azure Resource Manager (ARM) template, the resources deployed, configured access permissions, and required post-deployment tasks, see [Deploy the MedTech service with an Azure Resource Manager template](https://learn.microsoft.com/azure/healthcare-apis/iot/deploy-new-arm).

 * To learn about the MedTech service, see [What is the MedTech service?](https://learn.microsoft.com/azure/healthcare-apis/iot/overview)

-* To learn about the MedTech service device message data transformation, see [Understand the MedTech service device message data transformation](https://learn.microsoft.com/azure/healthcare-apis/iot/understand-service)
+* To learn about the MedTech service device message data transformation, see [Understand the MedTech service device message data transformation](https://learn.microsoft.com/azure/healthcare-apis/iot/understand-service).

+* To learn how to use the MedTech service Mapping debugger, see [How to use the MedTech service Mapping debugger](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-mapping-debugger).

-* To learn about the MedTech service device mappings, see [How to configure device mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-configure-device-mappings)
+* To learn how to configure the MedTech service device mapping, see [How to configure the MedTech service device mapping](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-configure-device-mappings).

-* To learn about the MedTech service FHIR destination mappings, see [How to configure FHIR destination mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-configure-fhir-mappings)
+* To learn how to configure the MedTech service FHIR destination mapping, see [How to configure the MedTech service FHIR destination mapping](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-configure-fhir-mappings).

 FHIR® is a registered trademark of Health Level Seven International, registered in the U.S. Trademark Office and is used with their permission.